Renormalised 3-point functions of stress tensors and conserved currents in CFT: Dimension-dependent degeneracies and the Euler anomaly

 Putting this observation to one side, let us now examine $-4a/u\ep$ times the second term on the right hand side of \eqref{summaryeq}.
 The zeros coming from the factors of $(d-4)$ in \eqref{Bformfactors} are cancelled by this pole, yielding the finite form factors

 along with vanishing corrections of order $\ep$.
-Comparing with the terms proportional to $a$ in the actual anomaly contribution we found earlier in \eqref{B1eqn}-\eqref{B5eqn}, we find an exact match up to an overall sign.
+Comparing with the terms proportional to $a$ in the actual anomaly contribution we found earlier in \eqref{B1eqn}\,-\,\eqref{B5eqn}, we find an exact match up to an overall sign.
 The form factors \eqref{Eulerff} thus represent minus the Euler anomaly contribution of the 3-point function.

 Rearranging \eqref{summaryeq}, we see the divergent form factors in \eqref{ffdiv} are equal to the finite Euler anomaly contribution ({\it i.e.,} minus the form factors in \eqref{Eulerff}) plus $-4a/u\ep$ times the left-hand side of \eqref{summaryeq}.
-This last quantity is of the form $0/0$ (namely, an $\ep^{-1}$ pole multiplying an evanescent tensorial structure that vanishes in $d=4$) and is technically finite.
-In this sense, the form factors in \eqref{ffdiv} do not represent a genuine UV divergence.
-This behaviour is indeed exactly as we expect for a scale-independent type A anomaly \cite{Deser:1993yx}.
-Any genuine UV divergence (such as that represented by the terms proportional to $c$) would need to be removed by a divergent counterterm contribution.
-Such a counterterm contribution would however introduce a non-vanishing dependence on the renormalisation scale, corresponding instead to a scale-dependent type B anomaly.
+This last quantity is of the form $0/0$, namely, an $\ep^{-1}$ pole multiplying an evanescent tensorial structure that vanishes in $d=4$.
+The limit $\ep\rightarrow 0$ is then finite and hence the form factors in \eqref{ffdiv} do not represent a genuine UV divergence.\footnote{This can be shown explicitly as discussed in appendix \ref{app:DS}.} Indeed, this is precisely the behaviour we expect for a scale-invariant type A anomaly \cite{Deser:1993yx}.
+A genuine UV divergence, such as that represented by the terms proportional to $c$, would need to be removed by a divergent counterterm contribution; this counterterm contribution would however introduce a non-vanishing dependence on the renormalisation scale, describing instead a scale-dependent type B anomaly.

-Evaluating the totally antisymmetrised product in dimensional regularisation is unfortunately an awkward procedure \cite{Collins}, and moreover the result is scheme-dependent.
-Rather than trying to evaluate $-4a/u\ep$ times the left-hand side of \eqref{summaryeq} explicitly, however, we can instead simply remove this term through the addition of an Euler counterterm.
-This counterterm generates a (correspondingly finite and scale-independent) contribution of precisely the required form.
-One may anticipate this results from our discussion in section \ref{sec:ttteven}, where we showed that divergent terms in the form factors which are proportional to $a$ can be cancelled by the Euler counterterm in (\ref{SctTTT}).
-As we will now see the true function of this counterterm is to remove the finite scheme-dependent totally antisymmetrised product.
+Evaluating the totally antisymmetrised product in dimensional regularisation is in practice rather awkward \cite{Collins}, and the result is moreover scheme-dependent.
+Rather than trying to evaluate $-4a/u\ep$ times the left-hand side of \eqref{summaryeq} explicitly, we can simply {\it remove} this term through the addition of an Euler counterterm.
+(An alternative prescription is discussed in appendix \ref{app:DS}.)
+As we will now show, this counterterm generates a correspondingly finite and scale-invariant contribution of precisely the required form.
+Indeed, this can already be anticipated from our discussion in section \ref{sec:ttteven}, where we showed that the form factor divergences proportional to $a$ are cancelled by the Euler counterterm in (\ref{SctTTT}).
+Evaluating the metric variation of this Euler counterterm about an arbitrary $d$-dimensional background, we find